Tiamz01/mlops-spacy-sentiment-analysis/README.md

 ## 🎯 Goals

 This is my MLOps project started during [MLOps ZoomCamp](https://github.com/DataTalksClub/mlops-zoomcamp)'24.
-And **the main goal** is straight-forward: build an end-to-end Machine Learning project - load data, analyze it, preprocess, train ML model, test it, deploy it, monitor performance.
+And **the main goal** is straight-forward: build an end-to-end Machine Learning project:
+- choose dataset,
+- load & analyze data, preprocess it,
+- train & test ML model,
+- create a model training pipeline,
+- deploy the model,
+- finally monitor performance.
+- And follow best practices!

 Dataset **Reviews** (original) contains user's ratings from 1 to 5.
 I used book review texts with ratings 1-3 as examples of negative sentiment, and 4-5 as positive.
 Actually "4" is a bit tricky, because many readers described partly negative reasons why they didn't gave "5".
 Samples are [here](/data).

 Thanks to MLOps ZoomCamp for the reason to learn many new tools!

 ## :toolbox: Tech stack

+- Docker and docker-compose.
+All dockerized apps use default bridge network (172.17.0.x).
+- MLFlow for ML experiment tracking
+- Prefect for ML workflow orchestration

+## 🚀 Instructions to deploy